Soccer in the United States: Lower divisions

-The United Soccer League operates five leagues in all, with a sixth set to start play in 2023.
+The United Soccer League operates five leagues in all, with a sixth set to start play in 2024.
 These leagues span the lower divisions of men's professional soccer, as well as women's and youth soccer.
 The most recent addition to the USL lineup is the USL W League, a semi-pro third-level women's league that started play in 2022 with 45 teams.
 This is not to be confused with the similar USL W-League, which operated from 1995 to 2015.
-This will be followed in 2023 with the launch of the USL Super League, a fully professional second-level women's league.
+This will be followed in 2024 with the launch of the USL Super League, a fully professional second-level women's league.
 The most recent addition to the USL men's lineup is USL League One, a third-level men's league that began play in 2019.
 Below the USL Championship and League One is the country's semi-professional fourth-division league, USL League Two (formerly the Premier Development League), which has (as of the 2022 season) 109 teams in the U.S. and two in Canada (the league has also previously had a team in Bermuda).
 Though League 2 does have some paid players, it also has many teams that are made up entirely or almost entirely of college soccer players who use the league as an opportunity to play competitive soccer in front of professional scouts during the summer, while retaining amateur status and NCAA eligibility.

 Major League Soccer relaunched its reserve league under the banner of MLS Next Pro in 2022.
-The new league, which plays at the third level, started play with 21 teams, all of which are MLS reserve sides except the independently owned Rochester New York FC.
-By 2023, all MLS teams except CF Montréal and D.C.
-United will field their reserve sides in Next Pro.
+The new league, which plays at the third level, started play with 21 teams, all of which are MLS reserve sides except the independently owned Rochester New York FC (which folded after that season).
+In 2023, all US-based MLS teams except D.C.
+United are fielding reserve sides in Next Pro.

 The United States Adult Soccer Association governs amateur soccer competition for adults throughout the United States, which is effectively the amateur fifth division of soccer in the United States.